-The School has two loans for the purchases of buses in the 2017-18 fiscal year and the 2020-21 fiscal year.
-In addition, the School has entered into a long-term lease for its School facility through June 30, 2035.
-This lease has been reported as long-term debt under guidance from GASB 87 in the original amount of \$1,418,462.
-The long-term lease liability ends June 30, 2035.
-Additional information regarding the line of credit can be found in the notes to the financial statements.
+The School has entered into a long-term lease for its educational facility through June 30, 2025.
+This lease has been reported as long-term debt under guidance from GASB 87 in the original amount of \$252,911.
+The long-term lease liability ends June 30, 2025.
+Additional information regarding the long-term debt can be found in the notes to the financial statements.